-Get immediate, professional help any time of the day, find a local counselling service or have a regular check in with someone who's been in your or your loved one’s situation.
+Get immediate, professional help any time, or find a local counselling service.
 Face-to-face, over the phone or online – we can help.

 a) Online support

 Gambling Help Online provides anonymous, free, confidential advice and counselling.
 There's also information online to support your loved one in developing their own strategies for change.
 Visit Gambling Help Online and select 'Get started'.
-They'll need to register an email address to get things going.
+They'll need to register an email address to begin.

 Gambling Help Online lets them connect and get support in different ways: